Unified instruction-control arena

 To keep the arena available for all, sessions may enforce prompt limits, short cooldowns, daily caps, and abuse controls.

-Public records show labels, hashes, redacted summaries, verdicts, reason codes, and receipt state.
+Public records show labels, ledger hashes, redacted summaries, verdicts, coarse outcome families, coarse judge outcomes, latency bands, and receipt state.

 Raw prompts and raw model completions are stored privately for review/replay and are not published in public views.